bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 `references` field in the YAML front matter.
 I haven't changed the Citation Style Language, so it defaults to Chicago Manual of Style author-date format.

-I have set `link-citations: true`, which turn referenes into links to the bibliography.
+I have set `link-citations: true`, which turn references into links to the bibliography.

 Citations go into square brackets: